Privacy Policy

 When and where we share personal information

 Within WADA: The Platforms we operate and manage ourselves (like our website, WADAGrants and WADAConnect) are hosted in Canada.
 WADA’s head office is in Montreal (Canada).
-WADA staff located in its Regional Offices have access to personal information only to the extent necessary to fulfill their duties.
+WADA staff located in its Regional Offices have access to personal information only to the extent necessary to fulfill their duties and will treat the data in confidence.

-WADA Foundation Board and Committees: WADA Foundation Board, Executive Committee and other permanent or ad hoc committee members, who may be located anywhere in the world, have access to personal information (e.g., applicant information in accordance with WADA’s Governance Regulations) only to the extent necessary to fulfil their duties and are subject to confidentiality obligations.
+WADA Foundation Board and Committees: WADA Foundation Board, Executive Committee and other permanent or ad hoc committee members, who may be located anywhere in the world, have access to personal information (e.g., applicant information in accordance with WADA’s Governance Regulations) only to the extent necessary to fulfil their duties and are subject to a duty of confidentiality.

 Athlete Commissions/Councils: If you apply for a position on WADA’s Athlete Council, your candidate biography will be shared with the athlete commissions or councils responsible for voting for candidates in accordance with the WADA Athlete Council Election Procedure.
 These commissions/councils may be located anywhere in the world.
 Your bio will also be shared on WADA’s website to provide all candidates with visibility during the election process.

-Service Providers: We use service providers, as well as third-party software, to operate and manage the Platforms, including to host and maintain them; to communicate and share content with you; to manage job applications; to manage and book travel; to organize online events and meetings; and to deliver webinars to you.
+Service Providers: We use trusted service providers, as well as third-party software, to operate and manage the Platforms and provide services on our behalf, including to host and maintain them; to communicate and share content with you; to manage job applications; to manage and book travel; to organize online events and meetings; and to deliver webinars to you.

 Legal and Compliance: WADA may disclose your personal information to governmental and other authorities where required by law or compulsory legal process and to other organizations in the case of investigating a breach of an agreement or a contravention of law, or to establish, exercise or defend a legal claim.
 Our service providers are subject to the laws of the countries in which they operate, and could be compelled by legal process to disclose personal information to courts, law enforcement or other public authorities.

-Protecting Shared Information: Where possible, we work with service providers who can keep any personal information processed on our behalf in Canada or another jurisdiction recognized for providing strong levels of data protection.
-Where our service providers or a Regional Office handle personal information and are not based in Canada or another jurisdiction deemed to provide an adequate level of protection (for example, the US) we ensure they are subject to appropriate contractual or other safeguards and are responsible for ensuring similar controls are in place with any of their authorized subcontractors.
-All our offices, except our South Africa office, are located in jurisdictions with data protection and privacy laws that have been deemed to provide adequate protection by a number of regional and national data protection agencies, including the European Commission.
+International Data Transfers: Where possible, we work with service providers who can keep any personal information processed on our behalf in Canada or another jurisdiction recognized for providing strong levels of data protection.
+Where our service providers or a Regional Office are not based in Canada or another jurisdiction deemed to provide an adequate level of protection (for example, the United-States), we take appropriate steps to ensure that personnel based in such Regional Offices and relevant service providers are subject to a duty of confidentiality, and we implement measures, such as standard data protection contractual clauses, to ensure that any transferred personal information remains protected and secure to the extent required by law.

 Safeguards and retention